 Sierra provides professional supervision and consultation to psychologists, provisional psychologists, and other health professionals.
 She is an approved supervisor with the Psychology Board of Australia and offers supervision for: 4 + 2 internship (primary and secondary supervisor), work in addition to higher degree training, higher degree programs, clinical psychology registrar program and peer supervision.

 Dr. Christopher Zurawic

-Christopher works with both individuals and couples.
+Christopher works with individuals, couples, and facilitates process group therapy.
 He helps clients struggling with mood disorders, anxiety disorders, current and past trauma, grief and loss, major life transitions, and interpersonal difficulties.
 He is also experienced in supporting clients identifying as LGBTQ+ and non-binary.
 In therapy, clients will expand their repertoires of self-care tools, understand the stuck beliefs that keep them repeating maladaptive patterns, and develop guiding insight to carry them toward healthier, more fulfilling lives.